Lexington, North Carolina

 Lexington is a city in and the county seat of Davidson County, North Carolina, United States.
 As of the 2020 census, the town had a population of 19,632.
 It is located in central North Carolina, 20 mi south of Winston-Salem.
-Major highways include I-85, I-85B, U.S. Route 29, U.S. Route 70, U.S. Route 52 / I-285 and U.S. Route 64.
 Lexington is part of the Piedmont Triad region of the state.

 Lexington has been noted as one of America's top four best cities for barbecue by U.S. News & World Report.
-The City calls itself the "Barbecue Capital of the World".
+The City calls itself the "Barbecue Capital of the World", and it hosts the annual Lexington Barbecue Festival.

 Lexington, Thomasville, and the rural areas surrounding them are slowly developing as residential bedroom communities for nearby cities such as Winston-Salem, Greensboro, High Point and, to a lesser extent, Charlotte and its northeastern suburbs.

 History

 The Lexington area was at least sparsely settled by Europeans in 1775.
 The settlers named their community in honor of Lexington, Massachusetts, the site of the first skirmish of the American Revolutionary War.
 Lexington was incorporated as a city in 1828.
 Silver Hill Mine, located a few miles south of Lexington, opened in 1838, and was the first operating silver mine in the country.

 Lexington's oldest home, The Homestead, listed on the National Register of Historic Places.

 The oldest surviving house in Lexington is The Homestead, built by Dr. William Rainey Holt (1798–1868), a physician born in what is today Alamance County.
 The Homestead has windows, sidelights and other Palladian details characteristic of the pattern books of architect Asher Benjamin.

 In addition to The Homestead, the Erlanger Mill Village Historic District, First Reformed Church, Grace Episcopal Church, Grimes Brothers Mill, Grimes School, Hedrick's Grove Reformed Church, Junior Order United American Mechanics National Orphans Home, Lexington Memorial Hospital, Lexington Residential Historic District, Old Davidson County Courthouse, Pilgrim Reformed Church Cemetery, Henry Shoaf Farm, Uptown Lexington Historic District, and John Henry Welborn House are listed on the National Register of Historic Places.